 To help kids develop the skill, it is best to start early, when the tasks are still simple.
 Even if the task does not require to be broken down into steps, it is still helpful for kids to see all tasks are done by steps.

-Using the Hot Dog coding game as example again, to move the bun to hot dog, some kids can do it all in one step.
+Using the Hot Dog coding game as an example again, to move the bun to the hot dog, some kids can do it all in one step.
 However, it will be helpful to point it out, that first they want to pass across the first set of tables and chairs, then they want to pass the 2nd set of tables and chairs and the bucket, then they want to collect ketchup, and last the bun can meet the hot dog.
 When kids experience more this thinking process, they won’t be intimidated with large tasks.
 They will be used to thinking in steps, instead of trying to achieve a big task in one stretch.

-4. The ability to trouble shoot when things don’t go as planned, especially the ability to figure out where the problem might be before randomly making changes.
+4. The ability to troubleshoot when things don’t go as planned, especially the ability to figure out where the problem might be before randomly making changes.

 I have observed many times that when kids are told their answers are not correct, they erase their answers right away, without even looking at what they’ve done.
-Kids need know whenever they have done a project, there are always good parts in it, even if it is not working as expected.
-Most times, it is just a small part of the work has errors, and if they can figure out where the errors are and fix the errors, the overall work will be good.
+Kids need to know whenever they have done a project, there are always good parts in it, even if it is not working as expected.
+Most times, it is just a small part of the work that has errors, and if they can figure out where the errors are and fix the errors, the overall work will be good.

 5. The ability to think backward starting from the end result

 This is also related to number 3, breaking a big task into smaller actionable steps.
-When facing a big task, there are two ways to break down into smaller steps: starting from what you have, or starting from what you need achieve.
+When facing a big task, there are two ways to break down into smaller steps: starting from what you have, or starting from what you need to achieve.
 Very often, the 2nd way gets forgotten.
-But starting from the end result is often a much more effective way for planning out the action steps.
+But starting from the end result is often a much more effective way of planning out the action steps.

-To use the Hot dog Coding Game as example again, have you thought about moving hotdog to meet the bun instead?
+To use the Hot dog Coding Game as an example again, have you thought about moving hotdog to meet the bun instead?